rikardonm/betina/README.md

-# X-Ware dev
+# Betina

 This project's sole objective is to provide a quick and fast way for adding documentation, ideas and discussions.

-The pretty output is here: https://rikardonm.github.io/xware-dev/
+The pretty output is here: https://rikardonm.github.io/betina/

-Use `sphinx-autobuild`.

-## General Notes

-Run `sphinx-autobuild source _build/html` then browse to `http://127.0.0.1:8000`.
+Run `sphinx-autobuild source _build/html` then browse to `http://127.0.0.1:8000` (that's for me).